The Basics of Hiring a Truck Driver

 • Online Job Boards

-Online job boards specializing in trucking, like Indeed, Glassdoor, and TruckersReport, can be an effective way to reach a large audience of drivers.
+Online job boards specializing in trucking, like Indeed, Glassdoor, and TruckersReport, can effectively reach a large audience of drivers.

 • Trucking Schools